sjteresi/Vaccinium_Pangenome_TE_Analysis/README.md

 | PI: | Patrick Edger | [Lab GitHub](https://github.com/EdgerLab) | <edgerpat@msu.edu> |

 # Requirements:
-TODO: Update, may use v2.0.0
-We used EDTA v1.9.6 to generate our TE datasets.
+We used EDTA v2.0.0 to generate our TE datasets.
+Python package requirements can be found at `requirements/python_requirements.txt`

 # Create a Pangenome TE Library/Annotation (EDTA):

-# Run TE Density on Each Genome:

-# Analyze TE Differences Amongst Candidate Genes: